sqlbot/dtsl-mysql/README.md

 Additional formats should be fairly straightforward to implement if needed.

 MySQL Server 5.6 introduced millisecond and microsecond datetimes and timestamps, but stored functions don't support dynamic typing, so it's impossible to selectively return a `DATETIME` or a `DATETIME(3)` or a `DATETIME(6)` depending on the particular input parameters.
 And yet, it's very arguably wrong to implicitly convert '2015-03-23T12:00:00Z' into '2015-03-23 12:00:00.000000' because of the false sense of precision this provides.
-Future iterations of this function may actually resort to returning a `TINYTEXT` and letting MySQL implicitly cast it it to the approprate type for your use -- so, for example, if you provide a timestamp with precision to the millisecond, we'll provide a return value with the same three decimals populated.
+Future iterations of this function may actually resort to returning a `TINYTEXT` and letting MySQL implicitly cast it it to the appropriate type for your use -- so, for example, if you provide a timestamp with precision to the millisecond, we'll provide a return value with the same three decimals populated.

 ##### Find the short, common, human-friendly abbreviation of a particular time zone at a particular point in time.

-This is useful for showing timestamps to humans who are unfamiliary with time zone names like "America/Chicago."
+This is useful for showing timestamps to humans who are unfamiliar with time zone names like "America/Chicago."
 Of course, these are the same people who will use the phrase "Eastern Standard Time" in the summer, when it is in fact "Eastern Daylight Time," but we can only solve so many problems at the database level.

     mysql> SELECT dtsl.time_zone_abbrev_at_ref('America/Chicago','2015-01-01 00:00:00');
     +-----------------------------------------------------------------------+